-Prepare your clothing and equipment
+Prepare the proper clothing and equipment

 This step is key, as having the right gear can make the difference between an enjoyable climb and a miserable one.
 The weather on Fuji can be fickle and unpredictable, so make sure you bring rain gear even if there’s not a cloud in sight when you set off.
 The temperature will also drop dramatically as you climb, so dress in layers that can easily be added or removed to keep you comfortable.
-If you’re aiming for the ultimate goraikou view, be aware that the pre-dawn temperature at the summit can drop to around 0℃ (32℉) and you’ll feel a lot chillier when you’re not moving.
+If you’re aiming for the ultimate sunrise view, be aware that the pre-dawn temperature at the summit can drop to around 0℃ (32℉) and you’ll feel a lot chillier when you’re not moving.

 Appropriate shoes are a must, preferably with ankle support.
 Remember that your feet will swell a little as you climb, so you want the shoes to be large enough to accommodate that.
 If you’re climbing at night, bring a head torch (plus spare batteries) so that you can safely make your way to the summit in the dark on the rocky trail.
 Trekking poles can also be useful, especially on the descent.
-An alternative is to buy a wooden pilgrim staff before you set off, which you can have branded with unique stamps at each station (for a few hundred yen each), and makes a fantastic memento of your climb.
+An alternative is to buy a wooden pilgrim staff before you set off, which you can have branded with unique stamps at each station (for a few hundred yen each), and which also makes a fantastic memento of your climb.

 This might sound like a lot but the great thing is that there are a number of climbing shops — such as Yamarent and Sora no Shita — where you can hire everything you’ll need at a fraction of the cost of buying it all, which is perfect for tourists and casual climbers.
 Many of these shops allow you to reserve equipment online (in Japanese and English) and either have it shipped to your home or hotel or collect it in person when you arrive.
 It doesn’t get much more convenient than that!

-Buy food and water
+Buy food and water beforehand

 “Climbers should take at least 1 1/2 liters of water with them,” advises Simon, “and take regular water breaks.
 The higher you go, the more water you lose and it’s important to stay hydrated.
-Stop every hour or so to eat something, for example a sweet snack such as chocolate, to give you a burst of sugar and prevent you from building up a deficit.”
+Stop every hour or so to eat something, for example, a sweet snack such as chocolate, to give you a burst of sugar and prevent you from building up a deficit.”
 He also recommends including complex carbohydrates such as brown rice or whole wheat pasta in your diet a day or two before you climb.